ivg-design/cep/docs/reference/html-extension-cookbook.md

  1. Click the Apple menu at the top-left of the screen, then select System Preferences.

- 2. Next, select the General preferences pane; it’s the very first one, up at the top.
+ 2. Next, select the General preferences pane; it's the very first one, up at the top.

- 3. Under the “Show scroll bars” heading, you’ll find three options: “Automatically based on input device,” “When scrolling,” and “Always.”
+ 3. Under the "Show scroll bars" heading, you'll find three options: "Automatically based on input device," "When scrolling," and "Always."
 Chose "Always."

 ### Invisible HTML Extensions